Back arrow - black

 Review your sales collateral

-Aside from your individual and team conversations, take a look at your customer engagement metrics — are your customers interacting with your content?
+Take a look at your customer engagement metrics — are your customers interacting with your content?
 If not, loop in your sales enablement reps and marketing team to create more engaging or interactive material that can help your team achieve greater results.

-Demodesk playbooks and battlecards
+Demodesk playbooks and battle cards

-Sales performance metrics
+Sales rep performance metrics

 Individual KPIs